syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 ---
 layout: post
-title: Item Drag and Drop in Syncfusion ListView
+title: Item Drag and Drop in Xamarin.forms ListView | Syncfusion
-description: Describes about reorder the items in the Syncfusion ListView by drag and drop behavior and its customization.
+description: This topics describes about re-ordering the items in SfListView for Xamarin.Forms by drag and drop the items and its various customization options and use cases.
 platform: xamarin
 control: SfListView
 documentation: ug